jeremyosborne/confetti-pigs-in-space/README.md

         npm install

-* Build code, auto-rebuild code when changed, and start dev server:
+* Run dev server:

-        gulp
+        npm start
+        # or `gulp` if you have installed gulp globally

 * Run game in modern browser
     * go to: http://localhost:4242

-    * or just open `index.html` with a double click
+* The `bower.json` file can be ignored as a copy of third party libs are kept in the source repo.